San Bernardino

 Post

-The Executive/ Administration Committee is responsible for developing policy recommendations to the Regional Council on administration, human resources, budgets, finance, operations, communications, or any other matter specifically referred to the Committee by the Regional Council.
+The Executive/Administration Committee is responsible for developing policy recommendations to the Regional Council on administration, human resources, budgets, finance, operations, communications, or any other matter specifically referred to the committee by the Regional Council.

 The meeting will be conducted in a hybrid manner (both in-person and remotely by telephonic and video conference).